 If your troop will either cook OR sleep outdoors (or in shelters without electricity or indoor plumbing), this course is required for at least one troop adult who will accompany the troop on a camping trip and who will be involved in the planning process with the girls.
 Emphasis is on how to teach skills to girls and prepare them for their outdoor experiences, as well as health and safety concerns when camping in a group.
 It is recommended to take this course 4 months in advance of your camping trip.
 Completing the online Safety-Wise course is a pre-requisite.
 A non-refundable $25 fee covers the cost of food and materials.
-This class is offered as a one-day session.
+This class is offered as a one or two day session or overnight.

 An equivalency option is available; see list of expected level of knowledge and information on the website, or contact your local volunteer resources director.

-An experience for adults and daughters: The course will include the same adult Troop Camping Certification curriculum but will also include the adult’s daughter, thus providing a special overnight outdoor experience for both of you.
+An experience for adults and daughters: The course will include the same adult Troop Camping Certification curriculum but will also include the adult’s daughter.
+You will learn camping skills, eat, sleep, and make memories together! thus providing a special overnight outdoor experience for both of you.
 If your troop will either cook OR sleep outdoors (or in shelters without electricity or indoor plumbing), this course is required for at least one troop adult who will accompany the troop on a camping trip and who will be involved in the planning process with the girls.
 A non-refundable course fee of $60 covers the cost of food, training materials, and supplies for an adult/daughter pair.
 (If you have more than one daughter, you need to pay an additional fee of $30 for each girl).
 Space is limited – sign up early.
 Please, no repeats.

 An amazing outdoor learning experience just for leaders and their daughters!
 Come to our mountain retreat at Camp Sugar Pine and enjoy this conference-style training where you'll learn or improve your outdoor living skills and expand your knowledge of outdoor programming.
 Choose beginning to advanced workshops and activities that will give you practical skills and hands-on experience for working with girls outdoors.
 From novelty hikes, knots and lashing, and a variety of outdoor cooking techniques, to easy tips for taking your troop outdoors for a day or for a weekend, there is a something here for all levels.
 Become Troop Camp Certified or add to your skills if you are already certified to take girls camping.
 Make connections with other leaders and their daughters and share ideas and resources while enjoying this beautiful and comfortable mountain setting.
 Learn to enhance your troop's outdoor experiences and help them enjoy Girl Scouting even more.
 This is a must-have training you won't want to miss!
 Open to all leaders.